CrazyFedde/docs/commands.md

 <a name="setstatus"></a>
 ### Set Status

-Sets the status of the bot instance for all servers the bot is on, if no status is set the bot status will go back to cycling status from the config.
+Sets the status of the bot.
+If no status is provided, the bot will cycle config-defined status messages.

 #### Usage

-    ;setstatus [status/twitch url]
+    ;setstatus [status/Twitch URL]

 #### Aliases